Skip to content

 type: number

-Dynamic Segments with Secure Access
+Dynamic Segments with secure access

 You can create dynamic segments with secure access using Jinja macros.
 This example sets up segments for different categories with user group restrictions.